-Abercrombie Mtn, the highest peak in Stevens County and misses being the highest peak in all of northeastern washington by barely one measly foot.
+Abercrombie Mtn, the highest peak in Stevens County and misses being the highest peak in all of northeastern washington by about twelve feet (see Paul Klenkes remarks).
 The highest honor goes to Gypsy Peak in neighboring Pend Oreille county.
 This mountain is not a climber's dream as it has a trail to the very top where a lookout once stood but it is important due to its prominence and the fact that it is the highest point of land in Stevens County.
 The views from the summit are expansive in all directions and another interesting aspect is the fact that grizzly bear and caribou inhabit the surrounding area.
 The author of this report can attest to the fact that grizzly bears are in the area, trust me on this.

 The mountain is frequently climbed because it is popular with those who are chasing after county highpoints and those working on the Washington prominence list where it ranks #7 in Washington